RomainTrm/Book-RealWorldEventSourcing/6-BuildingResilientApplicationsWithEventStores/index.md

 ### Projecting with Redis

 Now we'll make our projection durable using a Redis.
-First of all, add a new docker container: `docker run --name elixir-redis -p 6379:6379 -d redis:latest`

 We install [Redix](https://hex.pm/packages/redix) by adding into [mix.exs](./lunar_frontiers/mix.exs):

 ```elixir
 {:redix, "~> 1.5"}